prajwal240/ToggleButtonFunnyWebpage/README.md

-# Fun with Toggle Button
+# Fun With Toggle Button

 This is a fun and romantic interactive web page designed to simulate a playful love proposal.
 It asks the user a simple question — *"Do you love me?"* — with “Yes” and “No” buttons.
 But there’s a twist!
 When the user tries to hover over the "No" button, the buttons **swap their labels** to ensure the answer is always "Yes"!